PSchaefer82/pitching_stats/README.md

 # 11/17/2025
-Visual comparisons of MLB pitching statistics from 2025 season Work ongoing
+Working on visual comparisons of MLB pitching statistics from the 2025 season